ttyelud/dracht.io/docs/developer-guide/7-advanced-topics.md

 An outbound connection is established when a specific SIP request arrives, and it is intended to last only until the application has determined that all logic related to that request has been performed.
 From a practical standpoint, since each new arriving request spawns a new tcp connection, it is important that connections are destroyed when the application logic is complete, so that we don't exhaust file descriptor or other resources on the server.

-Because the determination of when all application logic has complete is, by definition, something that only the application can signal, we require the application to destroy the connection via an explicit call to [Srf#endSession](/docs/api#Srf+endSession).
+Because the determination of "when all application logic has complete" is, by definition, something that only the application can know, we require the application to destroy the connection via an explicit call to [Srf#endSession](/docs/api#Srf+endSession) when it is no longer needed.
 Typically, an application will call this method when all SIP dialogs or transactions associated with or emanating from the initial SIP request have been destroyed.

-In a simple example of a UAS app connecting an incoming call, when the BYE that terminates the call is sent or received it would be appropriate to call [Srf#endSession](/docs/api#Srf+endSession).
+In a simple example of a UAS app connecting an incoming call, for instance, when the BYE that terminates the call is sent or received it would be appropriate to call [Srf#endSession](/docs/api#Srf+endSession).

 > This method call is a 'no-op' (does nothing) when called on an inbound connection, so it is safe to call in code that may be dealing with an outbound or inbound connection.